astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 required.

 This section assumes:
-- that you have `cqlsh` connected to the Cassandra/ScyllaDB instance that your Astarte is using;
+- that `cqlsh` is connected to the Cassandra/ScyllaDB instance that your Astarte is using;
-- that you have `astartectl` installed on your machine.
+- that `astartectl` is installed on your machine.

 ***Please keep in mind that this is a destructive procedure.
 Before moving on, ensure you saved your device ID or you might end up with dangling data and possibly a damaged Astarte deployment.***